 - The Simulated Driving Assessment is a package of software products that runs on commercially available driving simulators.
 As a standard protocol to evaluate teen driver performance, the SDA has the potential to screen and assess for licensure readiness and could be used to guide targeted skill training.
 CIRP researchers are currently using the SDA to evaluate risky driving behaviors in teens.

 In 2016, this software technology also spun out as an independent company called Diagnostic Driving, which is partnering with CIRP and the Ohio Department of Public Safety to pilot and fully implement Ready-Assess™ software as the Ohio Portable Driving Simulator System (PDSS) in the Ohio Bureau of Motor Vehicles licensing centers.

-Read About Studies that Contributed to the Validation of the SDA
+Read About Studies that Contributed to the Validation of the Simulated Driving Assessment

 - Comparison of Adult and Teen Driver Crash Scenarios in a Nationally Representative Sample of Serious Crashes.
 Annals of Advancement in Automotive Medicine.
 September 2013.

 - Using Crash Data to Develop Simulated Scenarios for Assessing Novice Driver Performance.Transportation Research Record.
 July 2014.

 - Experience and Skill Predict Failure to Brake Errors: Further Validations of the Simulated Driving Assessment.
 SAE Technical Paper.
 April 2014.